I am currently available for local in-person events (VA/DC/MD) and virtual visits anywhere.

 Best for: Small to medium groups, grades 3+

 The perfect follow up for a classroom read, I’ll facilitate a discussion about the characters, history, and themes of the book.

 Best for: Any size group, grades 3+

 Ideas don’t grow on trees…but they eventually get printed on them?
 In this presentation, we will explore how stories go from ideas to published books.
 Using examples from The Gilded Girl, students will learn about my writing process, see first-hand how books change during the editing and copyediting process, discover how covers are created, and my best tips for writers of all ages.
 (Hint: Most of them have to do with actually writing!)

 Best For: Small to Medium groups, grades 3+

 Length: 30-60 minutes (Ideally includes time for student writing)

-In this completely customizable workshop, I will lead a brief discussion about an aspect of writing of your choosing (examples: Character development, voice, dialogue, showing vs. telling, point of view, etc.).
-I'll then work with students to develop their own story ideas using a prompt, historical event, or example passage to spark ideas.
+In this customizable workshop, I will lead a brief discussion about writing realistic characters, setting, or writing historical fiction (your choice).
+We will work together as a group to create a story start, character guide, and/or prompt before students will break out to further develop their own ideas using a prompt, historical event, or example passage to spark ideas.